 Toddlers do not understand that pieces of Lego are not tasty snacks but indeed choking hazards.

-Due to the youngest child being the most vulnerable and having the least mobility, I find them easier to corral in the bathroom/kitchen/bedroom and keep a close eye on matters.
+Due to the youngest child being the most vulnerable and having the least mobility, they’re easier to corral in the bathroom/kitchen/bedroom and keep a close eye on matters.